Part 2

 Jobs and CronJobs

 An example use case for jobs would be creating backups from a database.
-Our Job will use environment value URL as the url from which the dump is created and pass it along to a storage server.
-Our database will be postgres and the tool for creating a backup is pg_dump.
+Our Job will use the environment value URL as the url from which the dump is created and pass it along to a storage server.
+Our database will be Postgres and the tool for creating a backup is pg_dump.
 Now we just need to do the coding.
 A simple bash script should be enough.

 #!/usr/bin/env bash